tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 </HighlightBox>

 Cryptographic hash functions are used for digital signature and file integrity verification, and find application in areas such as credit card transactions and software updates.
-Their reliability is absolutely vital as they are so central to digital security and verification.
-Reassessing them is of importance for early detection of whether a cryptographic hash function can be re-generated.
+Their reliability is absolutely vital as they are central to digital security and verification.
+Reassessing them is of importance to early detect if a cryptographic hash function can be re-generated.

 Testing a hash function's robustness when creating unique hashes is done with **collision attacks**.
 In a collision attack, one tries to find two sets of inputs that produce the same hash function.
 In 2017, Google conducted a collision attack on [SHA-1](https://shattered.io/), which was considered a relatively insecure hash function.
-It was still widely used and no one had actually proved it made duplicate hashes, but Google managed to create a successful collision attack which cost roughly $110,000.<!--ANDREW: I suspect this is considered a relatively low cost - if so, probably worth emphasizing the fact.-->
+It was still widely used and no one had actually proved it made duplicate hashes, but Google managed to create a successful collision attack which cost roughly $110,000.

 <HighlightBox type="info">